2023 CORPS OF

-The Corps of Discovery was the name of the specially-established unit of the United States Army which formed the nucleus of the Lewis and Clark Expedition that took place between May 1804 and September 1806.
-The 2021 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" last year when we met for a one-day drive from Portland to Lincoln City on the Oregon coast.
+The Corps of Discovery was the name of the specially-established unit of the United States Army that formed the nucleus of the Lewis and Clark Expedition that took place between May 1804 and September 1806.
+The 2023 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" of 2020 and the Corps of Discovery Tours of 2021 and 2022.

-You may participate in any car of any vintage from any country.
-We encourage vintage cars as the daily distances are not long, but drive what you like.
+You may participate in any car of any vintage from any country (notwithstanding the website name of all-british).
+We encourage vintage cars as the daily distances are not especially long, but drive what you like.

 This event is different in several good ways:

 There are no fees.
 You make your own lodging reservations (info below) and pay for your own food, beverage and gas.
-You pay us nothing.
+You pay me nothing.

 For those who don't like a lot of "structure" in their auto hobby events, your prayers have been answered.
 You can literally wake up the morning of the event and decide to participate (as long as you can still get lodging reservations).